 We ended up really liking our charter school, which I was skeptical about at the start of the year.
 The key to having it work for us was a flexible teacher who let me take the reigns.
-He answers question, makes recommendations, and helps me check off the boxes for the charter.
 Since I can choose all of our curriculum, the documentation is a trade-off I have been willing to make for the $2600 budget we get for books and materials.

 This year I have a first-grader and a preschooler.
 Only my first grade daughter is officially enrolled with the charter school, but my preschooler has been voluntarily schooling right along with us in every subject except for math.
 (Which she could do, but I’m not ready to teach two kids math yet.)
 My older girl is my creative, non-traditional learner, while the younger one is going to be my classic by-the-book student.

 I was super unmotivated about teaching this subject because you know, math triggers me and takes me to traumatic events in my past where everyone is doing long division and I’m staring at the green linoleum floor trying not to cry.
 I wanted something interactive, manipulative, and game-based, especially since my daughter’s love language is quality time.